franciscovfonseca/AI-High-Risk-Documentation/docs/01-system-description.md

 **Intended users:** Trained loan underwriters in NorthPoint's Credit Risk division.

 **Intended context of use:** All personal loan applications submitted through NorthPoint's retail and digital channels in the UK.
-The system is not intended for, and must not be used for, business lending, mortgage assessment, internal employee credit products or any application category outside the standard personal loan origination process.
+The system is not intended for and must not be used for, business lending, mortgage assessment, internal employee credit products or any application category outside the standard personal loan origination process.

 **How outputs are intended to be used:**
-- Credit score and risk tier are structured inputs for the underwriter — not autonomous decisions
+- Credit score and risk tier are structured inputs for the underwriter - not autonomous decisions
 - Underwriters are required to review the feature contribution summary and exercise independent judgment
 - Decline decisions based solely on NP-001 output without underwriter review are prohibited